-“Squat University is the ultimate guide to realizing the strength to which the body is capable of.
+“Squat University is the ultimate guide to realizing the strength of which the body is capable of.
 The goal with each and every video is to help you move better in the gym (and in life) decrease your body’s aches and pains & help you reach your true athletic potential!”

 All of these coaches are much more than the summary I provide.
 You may not agree with everything they present and that’s OK.
 You should question everything they do and share.
-With anything you read or learn it’s best to implement or it’s very difficult to retain.
-It’s impossible to take everything from everyone so find what best aligns with your coaching style, training mind and character.
+With anything you read or learn, it’s best to implement, or it’s very difficult to retain.
+It’s impossible to take everything from everyone, so find what best aligns with your coaching style, training mind, and character.